shrsr/ACI-AnsibleToTerraform-Translator/README.md

 # ACI-AnsibleToTerraform-Translator
-This repository contains a tool for translating Ansible configurations for Application Centric Infrastructure (ACI) into Terraform configuration files.
-It aims to streamline the process of migrating from Ansible to Terraform for managing ACI.
+This repository showcases a tool for transitioning Ansible configurations for Application Centric Infrastructure (ACI) into Terraform configuration files.
+It is designed to simplify the migration process from Ansible to Terraform in managing ACI.
+Please note, while it strives to be comprehensive, this tool primarily serves as a learning resource and stepping stone, rather than a fully-fledged, enterprise-level solution.

 Important Note
 ==============